Tom Santopietro: That's Life!

 Over the years, Santopietro developed and produced a succession of cabaret shows which commemorate Frank Sinatra, Doris Day, and other legendary American performers.
 These shows travelled and sold out all over the United States, and received extensive press coverage including The New York Times.

 The Best is Yet to Come was a lively yet intimate tribute to the musical legacy of Frank Sinatra.

 Sentimental Journey: A Tribute to Doris Day, written and staged by Santopietro, was a sparkling collaboration between Santopietro and composer Billy Stritch.
 The show performed to sold-out audiences all over the U.S.

 In his latest show, called That's Life!, Santopietro and the noted singer/pianist Tony DeSare saluted the great Italian-American singers Tony Bennett, Dean Martin and Frank Sinatra.

-That's Life! was hailed as "an informative, entertaining mix of Santopietro's anecdote-packed mini-bios of the famous singers seguing back-and-forth with DeSare's renditions of classic songs forever associated with the three pop bel canto masters."
+That's Life! was hailed as "an informative, entertaining mix of Santopietro's anecdote-packed mini-bios of the famous singers segueing back-and-forth with DeSare's renditions of classic songs forever associated with the three pop bel canto masters."